jzgi/chainsmart/README.md

 # Introduction

-ChainMart (品链供销平台) is a decentralized agricultural supply chain & marketing platform
+ChainSMart (品链供销) is a decentralized agricultural supply & marketing platform system.